Part 6 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 If you’re going to go through all that trouble, why not create a highly successful business?
 The gap between an average business and a highly successful business is not huge.

-If you watch horse racing, the difference between the first horse and the second horse is a matter of fractions of a second but the difference in rewards is huge!
+If you watch horse racing, the difference between the first horse and the second horse is a matter of seconds but the difference in rewards is huge!

 Going From Average to Great Can be as Little as One Step Up

 All the foundational work is basically the same.
 If you compare two similar businesses, you’ll notice they both have all the same basic components, but one probably does something a little better or a little differently and gains that extra market share.

-Let me tell express my point by using this example about two website design companies.
+Let me express my point by using this example of two website design companies.

 Company A has high-quality designs.
 They create e-commerce, PHP websites, etc. They have the latest equipment, high-end software, and competitive prices, and they offer hosting and free updates for one year.

 Company B is very similar except they offer original content for their clients’ sites and guaranteed search engine positioning and traffic.

 Company B doesn’t even write the content or perform the search engine positioning; they outsource that work.
 Company B has gained a large share of the market because clients can just tell them what they want, forget about it for a few weeks, and then the pages will start showing up in the search engines.

 You see, an amateur can build a website, but you need people coming to that site, who are interested in what you have to offer.
 Company B doesn’t physically do much more than Company A, but they’re perceived as the ultimate solution for getting a successful website developed.

 Creating a business that possesses an original idea, product, or service that appeals to your customer can be the difference between running a business just like everyone else and becoming a highly successful leader in your industry!
 If you’re going to be in business, do it right!
 Do the best you can!